Ventus218/understanding-dotty-cps-async/README.md

 inside the `F` monad in order to `flatMap` on them, if we have an expression `fa` that is already "wrapped" we should just do nothing.

+In this way we will `flatMap` on the already wrapped value making it possible to access what's inside while also triggering the specific monad behaviour.

 ```scala
 val m = summon[Monad[Option]]